Camposipterus: Discovery and naming

 In 1869, Harry Govier Seeley, based on a fossil found at Haslingfield, Cambridgeshire, named Ptenodactylus nasutus, at the same time disclaiming the name which makes it invalid by modern standards.
 In 1870, Seeley had realized that the generic name Ptenodactylus had been preoccupied, so he renamed the species into Ornithocheirus nasutus.
 The specific name means "with a long nose" in Latin.
 In 2001, David Unwin made this species a junior subjective synonym of Anhanguera fittoni.
 However, in 2013, Taissa Rodrigues and Alexander Wilhelm Armin Kellner concluded firstly that Pterodactylus fittoni was not a part of the genus Anhanguera and secondly that Ornithocheirus nasutus was not identical to it regardless.
 They decided to name a separate genus for the species: Camposipterus.
 The generic name combines that of the Brazilian paleontologist Diogenes de Almeida Campos with a Latinized Greek πτερόν, pteron, "wing".
 The resulting new combination name, the combinatio nova, which is Camposipterus nasutus, while the type species remains as Ornithocheirus nasutus.

 The holotype, CAMSM B 54556, had been found in a layer of the Cambridge Greensand dating from the Cenomanian but probably containing reworked fossils from the older Albian.
 It consists of the front part of a snout.

 Rodrigues & Kellner in 2013 moved two more species to the genus.
 They renamed Pterodactylus sedgwickii into Camposipterus(?) sedgwickii and Ornithocheirus colorhinus into Camposipterus(?) colorhinus.
 The question marks indicate the uncertainty of the authors about the correctness of the move.

 Pterodactylus sedgwickii had in 1859 been named by Richard Owen based on specimen CAMSM B54422, the front part of a snout from the Cambridge Greensand.
 Its specific name honors Adam Sedgwick.
 It was in 1869 renamed by Seeley into a Ptenodactylus sedgwickii, and in 1870 into a Ornithocheirus sedgwickii.
 In 1874, Owen again renamed it into Coloborhynchus sedgwickii.
 Owen in 1859 also referred a front of the lower jaws, specimen CAMSM B54421.
 However, this piece is not of the same individual as the holotype and there is no proof for any connection with Pterodactylus sedgwickii.

 In 1869, Seeley also named a Ptenodactylus colorhinus, in 1870 an Ornithocheirus colorhinus based on the syntypes CAMSM B54431 and CAMSM B54432, both front snouts from the Cambridge Greensand.
 Its specific name means "with a docked nose" from the Greek κόλος, kolos, "docked", and ῥίς. rhis, "nose".
 In 2001, Unwin considered this species to be a junior synonym of Anhanguera cuvieri.
-However, this was not accepted by Rodrigues & Kellner, who, rejecting any identity between the Brazilian and English pterosaur material, named a separate Cimoliopterus cuvieri.
+However, Rodrigues & Kellner rejected any identity between the Brazilian and English pterosaur material and named a separate taxon Cimoliopterus cuvieri, while tentatively assiging "O." colorhinus to Camposipterus.
+In 2025, Pêgas also assigned "O." colorhinus to the genus Cimoliopterus due to finding it closely related to C. cuvieri.